issei-m/symfony14-di-support/README.md

     clone git@github.com:issei-m/symfony14-di-support.git

-It should be cloned this repository, and your should need to configure something to work this project. (e.g.VirturlHost, etc)
+It should be cloned this repository, and you need to configure something to work this project. (e.g.VirturlHost, etc)

 Next, Execute above following command to get the necessary some libraries with Composer.